-Exploratory data analysis Types
+Exploratory Data Analysis Types

 Univariate Non Graphical is the most simplest form of data analysis. here it consists of just one variable.
 Being a single variable, it doesn’t deal with causes or relationships.
-Instead, the primary purpose of the univariate analysis is to describe the data and find patterns within it.
+Instead, the primary purpose of the univariate thematic analysis is to describe the data and find patterns within it.

 Non-graphical methods cannot provide a complete picture of the data.
 Graphical methods are therefore required here.
 The Common types of univariate graphics are: